≪ Go to our review of Stroller & Car Seat Combos

 The Mountain Buggy Swift is a smaller off-road stroller with 10-inch rubber air filled tires, adjustable handlebar, aluminum frame, locking swivel front wheel, and super cool bottle holder.
 This stroller boasts a shorter footprint, curb popping capabilities, and good maneuverability.
 It offers a decent storage bin, but only a small canopy and no parent console.
 It is an interesting stroller option that didn't do that well for car seat attachment despite offering car seat adapters for several brands of infant car seats.

-This chart provides a quick comparison of the overall scores for each product we tested in this review.
-The Swift is shown in blue for easy reference.
+This chart provides a quick comparison of the overall scores for each product we tested in this review including the Mountain Buggy Swift (blue).

 The performance of the Swift compared to the competition is detailed in the sections below.

 Ease of Attaching Car Seat

-The Mountain Buggy is almost average for car seat attachment earning a 5 of 10 for a metric with an average of 6.
+The Mountain Buggy earned a 5 of 10 for ease of attaching car seats where the average is a 6.
 The high for the metric is a perfect 10 for the Doona Combo that is both a car seat and a stroller so no attachment is necessary.

-Which seat is better with the Mountain Buggy is a toss-up.
-The Graco is considerably easier to install, but the Chicco feels more secure once you get it connected.
+Which seat is better with the Mountain Buggy is almost a toss-up.
+The Graco SnugRide is considerably easier to install, but the Chicco feels more secure once you get it connected.
 However, given that the Chicco had some false installations and the Graco did not we'd probably go with the Graco to avoid any accidents related to an incorrectly attached seat.

 Weight and Folded Size